 This annual event provides senior-level, professional development designed to encourage productive idea sharing and stimulating dialogue.
-The 2017 CN Winter Symposium will be held January 12-14 in Tampa Bay.
-Symposium attendees will hear from top executives, have networking opportunities and attend the Tampa Bay Lightning game at which the team will retire Martin St. Louis’ no. 26 jersey!
+The 2018 CN Winter Symposium will be held January 18-20.
+Location and speaker lineup to be announced in October of this year.

 Until you experience the CN Winter Symposium, it is hard to explain the level of personal and professional growth that takes place in two days.
 It is a combination of incredible experiences — behind-the-scenes tours, hands-on exposure, discussions with top leaders — and networking with the sharpest PR professionals in the state.
 If I was only allowed one professional growth opportunity this year, this is the one I would pick because every time I leave knowing that it is the best investment my company can make in me.

 One of the many perks of being a CN member is direct access to the FPRA’s Annual Conference keynote speakers, many hailing from top global corporations, powerhouse industries and national marketing firms.